cs207-SpaceJam/cs207-FinalProject/docs/background.rst

 :math:`\epsilon` vanish and we are left with :math:`f(x+\epsilon) = f(x) +
 \epsilon f'(x)`, where the dual part, :math:`f'(x)`, of this transformed function is the derivative of our original function :math:`f(x)`.
-If we adhere to the new system of algebra introduced by dual numbers, we are able to compute derivatives of functions exactly.
+If we adhere to the new system of math introduced by dual numbers, we are able to compute derivatives of functions exactly.

 For example, multiplying two dual numbers :math:`z_1 = a_r + \epsilon a_d` and